 It’s safe to say no full-size pickup has ever employed so much new technology in one splurge.
 From aerospace materials to the latest electronics and creature comforts, the Ford F-150 defends its jelly beans with more than just reputation.
 The truck’s sugar cubes are turbos and aluminum, but it’s more than that.
 It just might be a better truck – at a price.
 Before you decide to look into the legality of riding in the bed of a pick-up truck you want to view the specs before you decide to buy.

-Glancing at the outside, sporting Blue Flame Metallic paint and 18” chrome wheels, it looks as fresh as a facelift.
+Glancing at the outside, sporting Blue Flame Metallic paint and 18″ chrome wheels, it looks as fresh as a facelift.
 It’s handsome with its big grille, step bars, LED bed lighting, and streamlined appearance.
 A flip-down tailgate step and LED bed lights help with the heavy lifting.
-And you’ll recognize Ford’s stepped windowline.
+If you want to add even more utility to the bed of your truck, you may want to consider installing a Peragon bed cover to protect and secure your vehicle’s cargo.
+Additionally, you’ll recognize Ford’s stepped windowline.
 But you won’t immediately notice, without tapping nails to metal, the military-grade aluminum body panels – the big story for the new truck.

 Replacing steel, aluminum panels save up to 700 lbs. to enhance fuel economy and towing capacity.
 The truck still rides on a stiff steel frame, so don’t worry about its ability to carry heavy loads.
 Ford claims the aluminum panels better resist dents, but some owners will not be convinced until proven.
 And insurance companies note they will cost marginally more to repair.
 Still, doubters should note the original Hummer and Boeing 777 are made of aluminum.
 Also keep in mind Ford owned Jaguar and Land Rover when they were pioneering aluminum-intensive body structures.
 This is no longer rocket science.